-Rasa raises $13M led by Accel for its developer-friendly open source approach to chatbots
+Rasa raises $13M led by Accel for its developer-friendly open-source approach to chatbots

 Adobe’s new AI assistant for searching on Adobe Stock, which has some 100 million images, was built on Rasa.

 “We wanted to give our users an AI assistant that lets them search with natural language commands,” said Brett Butterfield, director of software development at Adobe, in a statement.
 “We looked at several online services, and, in the end, Rasa was the clear choice because we were able to host our own servers and protect our user’s data privacy.
 Being able to automate full conversations and the fact it is open source were key elements for us.”

-Other customers include Parallon and TalkSpace, Zurich and Allianz, Telekom, and UBS.
+Other customers include Parallon and TalkSpace, Zurich and Allianz, Telekom and UBS.

-Open source has become big business in the last several years, and so a startup that’s built an AI platform that has a very direct application in the enterprise built on it presents an an obvious attraction for VCs.
+Open source has become big business in the last several years, and so a startup that’s built an AI platform that has a very direct application in the enterprise built on it presents an obvious attraction for VCs.

 “Automation is the next battleground for the enterprise, and while this is a very difficult space to win, especially for unstructured information like text and voice, we are confident Rasa has what it takes given their impressive adoption by developers,” said Andrei Brasoveanu, partner at Accel, in a statement.

 “Existing solutions don’t let in-house developer teams control their own automation destiny.
 Rasa is applying commercial open source software solutions for AI environments similarly to what open source leaders such as Cloudera, Mulesoft, and Hashicorp have done for others.”